 Option A: Design and implement social change within an organization.

-Students selecting this option shall work in four to six member teams to design and implement a social change program within an organization of their choosing.
+Students selecting this option shall work in four to six member teams to design and implement a social change project within an organization of their choosing.
 This could include a wide range of options, from instituting a recycling program at a community business to convincing local hotel management to make excess room capacity available to the homeless to workplace AIDS education program implementation (for sample descriptions from past semesters, click here).
 While the group is to strive for effective implementation of their plan, the grade for this assignment is not entirely dependent on the success of the change program.

-The group is to give an account of their project to the class.
-This debriefing is to include: (1) an overview of the social change program; (2) ethical and social reasons for its importance; and (3) an assessment of both the degree of success of the intervention (to include a cost/benefit analysis--for a guide click here) as well as the reasons for the program's success or failure.
+The group is to give an oral account of their project to the class.
+This debriefing is to include: (1) an overview of the social change program; (2) ethical and social reasons for its importance; and (3) an assessment of both the degree of success of the intervention (to include a cost/benefit analysis--for a guide click here), as well as the reasons for the program's success or failure.